debbhie/RevOps-CRM-Automated-Lead-to-Revenue-Intelligence-System/README.md

 Sales Rep A shows opportunity for improvement in closing performance.

-## Dashboard Design & Reporting Framework
+## Dashboard Design And Reporting Framework

 To support executive visibility and operational control, two structured dashboards were designed:
   - Funnel + Operations Dashboard